pelithne/AKS_security_workshop/04-workload-protection.md

   --zone-name privatelink.vaultcore.azure.net \
   --resource-group $RG
 ````
-Point the "A" record to the private endpoint IP of the Keyvault.
+Point the A record to the private endpoint IP of the Keyvault.
 ````bash
  az network private-dns record-set a add-record -g $RG -z "privatelink.vaultcore.azure.net" -n $KEYVAULT_NAME -a $KV_PRIVATE_IP
  ````

-7) Validate the private link connection from Jumpbox

-8) Navigate to the Azure portal at [https://portal.azure.com](https://portal.azure.com) and enter your login credentials.
+Now, Navigate to the Azure portal at [https://portal.azure.com](https://portal.azure.com) and enter your login credentials.

-9) Once logged in, locate and select your **resource group** where the Jumpbox has been deployed.
-10) Within your resource group, find and click on the **Jumpbox VM**.
+Once logged in, locate and select your **resource group** where the Jumpbox has been deployed.
+Within your resource group, find and click on the **Jumpbox VM**.

-11) In the left-hand side menu, under the **Operations** section, select ‘Bastion’.
-12) Enter the **credentials** for the Jumpbox VM and verify that you can log in successfully.
+In the left-hand side menu, under the **Operations** section, select ‘Bastion’.
+Enter the **credentials** for the Jumpbox VM and verify that you can log in successfully.

-13) Once successfully logged in to the jumpbox **login to Azure** if you have not already done so in previous steps.
+Once successfully logged in to the jumpbox **login to Azure** if you have not already done so in previous steps.

-14) in the command line type the following command and ensure it returns the **private ip address of the private endpoint**.
+In the command line type the following command and ensure it returns the **private ip address of the private endpoint**.

 ````bash
 dig <KEYVAULT NAME>.vault.azure.net